 You can change your address anytime in TIDY, just hit "Profile", then "Edit" by your address.
-Editing your location will change which Clients are in your maximum drive time, so it will immediately cancel on Clients who are outside your new addresses maximum drive time.
-Take care when planning your schedule with your move (fees may be incurred if you have agreements to not cancel on Clients for example).
+Editing your location will change which Clients are in your maximum travel time, so it will immediately cancel on Clients who are outside your new address maximum travel time.
+Be mindful of your schedule while changing your address (Cancellation fees may apply).

 Most common method: If you don't want to cancel right away, please update your schedule to be "Not Bookable" after the last day you want scheduled jobs in your current area.
 After you have finished Cleanings for those Clients, then you can update your address and then re-open your schedule.
 This approach can be used to avoid cancellation fees, and can give your Clients a "transition period".

 You have 2 other options on how to handle current Clients:

 1) Expand your maximum drive time to accommodate those existing Clients.